benjamin-heasly/dserv/README.md

 # dserv

-This repo uses GitHub Actions to build dserv whenever we push a new repo tag.
+This repo uses GitHub Actions to build and test dserv whenever we push changes to this repo.
+It also uses Actions to build and release dserv whenever we push a repository tag.
 The workflow might go like this:

  - Make changes locally.
  - Commit and push changes to this repo.
+ - Follow build and test progress at the repo [Actions tab](https://github.com/benjamin-heasly/dserv/actions).
+ - Confirm tests are passing.
  - Create a new tag locally.
    - The tag name should be a version number, like `0.0.1`.
    - `git tag --list`